[Transcript] Episode 038 – David Barnard (Part 2)

 David: I think between that, the next thing really is to write your business plan which looks at what do we, as a cooperative, want to achieve.
 What’s our vision?
 What are we about?
 What are the services we’re going to provide looking at how we market your place, market your service and looking at practical things such as do you have an office?
 Do you employ people?
 What are you going to call yourself?
 And how do you manage the logistics of the organization?
 Our business plan becomes very much a core of identifying who and what you are.
 I think that is possibly one of the most important stages if you move forward as a more formal organization.

 The thing is there are a lot of template business plans online that you can look at but often, they’re built around in looking for investors or going to the bank and asking for a loan.
-I think in many ways, a business plan has got to be on this document.
+I think in many ways, a business plan has got to be an honest document.
 It’s got to be a true reflection of what is it we’re going to have, what is it we want to achieve and how we’re going to achieve it.
 And what does this look like in five years’ time?
 What does success look like?[00:06:56]

 Andrea: I’m so glad you bring that up because I talk about business plans as you’ve got your vision and your business plan is how you’re connecting the vision to reality.
 It costs money to pull off a vision and it doesn’t mean it’s not worth it but it’s a check and balance.